-Yesterday, all major cryptos exhibited price appreciation with fluctuations between 0.87% and 8.17%.
-BNB, which recently has been affected by the accusation against Binance CEO CZ, caused a market panic, slightly rising 0.87% with the weakest trend.
-In contrast, XRP kept a strong trend, surging 8.17%.
-BTC and ETH, two of the leading cryptocurrencies, climbed 1.19% and 3.13%, respectively.
+Yesterday, most of the major cryptos exhibited price depreciation with fluctuations between -5.48% and 7.51%.
+BNB, affected by the accusation against CZ, Binance CEO, plunged 5.48%, a reversal of yesterday’s strength.
+In contrast, XRP was relatively strong, surging 7.51%.
+BTC and ETH, two of the leading cryptocurrencies, fell 3.03 % and 2.89%, respectively.

-Overall, the market is slightly favorable to the long trend, while the short- and medium-term trends are not clear.
-It should be noted whether the price falls below the previous support price of $26,508 and the MA99 support.
+Overall, the market is favorable to the long trend, while the short trend controls the short- and medium-term market.
+It should be noted whether the price falls below the previous support price of $26,650 and the MA99 support.
+If so, the short formally dominates the market.
 Therefore, it is recommended to go short at present and enter into further orders when the trend is clear.

-During yesterday’s trading session, three major U.S. stock indexes experienced drops.
-The Dow Jones index only fell 0.12%, showing a relatively strong trend.
-Similarly, the S&P 500 index lost 0.16%.
-Instead, the Nasdaq index was relatively weak, falling 0.45%.
-On the contrary, two of the leading cryptos, BTC and ETH, rose 1.19% and 3.13%, respectively.
+During a previous trading session, three major U.S. stock indexes were in a mixture of up and down.
+The Dow Jones index climbed 0.60%, showing the strongest trend.
+Similarly, the S&P 500 index edged up 0.17%.
+Instead, the Nasdaq index was the weakest, falling 0.47%.
+Meanwhile, two of the leading cryptos, BTC and ETH, fell 3.03% and 2.89%, respectively.

-Over the past 24 hours, there has been a total of $33.34 million in long liquidations and $59.81 million in short liquidations, resulting in a net liquidation of $26.47 million.
-27,029 traders experienced liquidations in total in the last 24 hours.
-BTC, ETH, and XRP displayed liquidations of $29.84 million, $20.80 million, and $8.96 million, respectively, ranking the top 3 cryptos in liquidations.
+Over the past 24 hours, there has been a total of $116.811 million in long liquidations and $27.03 million in short liquidations, resulting in a net long liquidation of $89.781 million.
+A sharp drop in BNB yesterday resulted in a surge in long liquidations and renewed enthusiasm in the market.

-The Fear & Greed index modestly fell to 59, still over the significant threshold of 50.
+The Fear & Greed index has stayed at 64, still over the significant threshold of 50.
 This suggests that the market has become cautious optimism.
 However, due to the unclear market trend, it is recommended to observe the subsequent trend.

-The Bitcoin Ahr999 index remained 0.78, which is above the support level of 0.45 but below that of 1.2.
+The Bitcoin Ahr999 index has slightly fallen to 0.78, which is above the support level of 0.45 but below that of 1.2.
 This shows that the short-term trend becomes strong, but the long-term trend is still a bear market.
 Therefore, It is not recommended to buy the dip in batches.
 However, purchasing small amounts through dollar-cost averaging (DCA) may be a viable strategy.

-According to the above analysis, despite a fading trend and sentiment in the short run, the overall market favors optimism.
+According to the above analysis, the overall market atmosphere has changed, implying a short market may come in the short run.
 Therefore, we recommend periodically buying with a fixed amount and selling them gradually as the market rises.

 Disclaimer: FameEX makes no representations on the accuracy or suitability of any official statements made by the exchange regarding the data in this area or any related financial advice.